pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 # Sampling

-Another useful utility in `<algorithm>` is `sample`, which extracts `n` elements from a range without repetition and inserts them into another range.
+Another useful utility in `<algorithm>` is `std::sample`, which extracts `n` elements from a range without repetition and inserts them into another range.
 Here's an example:

 ```cpp
 int n = 10;